cloud-custodian/cloud-custodian/docs/source/filters.rst

   - ``last`` (default) - at the end of the list
   - ``first`` - at the start of the list

+- ``discard`` - discard the first N resources within each group
+- ``discard-percent`` - discard the first N percentage of resources within each group
 - ``limit`` - select the first N resources within each group
 - ``limit-percent`` - select the first N percentage of resources within each group

 Examples
 ~~~~~~~~